 Each visual source could be resized and positioned as desired in the final video frame, but we recommend making both sources full-frame.
 Then place text and images in the slides where you want them located in the final video frame.
 See more details on slide layout in our resource: Lightboard Slide Templates.

 Ideally position the camera frame so the eyes of the presenter are 1/3 of the way from the top of the frame.
 This is a natural focal point for viewers.

 To give the presenter a view of the composited camera image and overlay, place a monitor showing this composite image within view of the presenter.
 This can be the standard OBS control screen interface, or if you'd prefer to see the video feed full screen and not see the controls, right click on the video and select Fullscreen Projector (preview) and select that monitor.
 Locate this "confidence monitor" near the camera (often above or below) so the presenter is facing in the general direction of the camera while looking at it.
 A circular polarizing lens (filter) should be installed on your camera to eliminate reflections of the monitor off the glass from being seen in your final video.
 Most video cameras and DSLRs have threads in front of the main lens to accept filters-look up the proper diameter for your camera.

 You can adjust your recording bitrate as desired to balance file size and quality.
 To adjust bitrate, click on settings in the bottom right corner of the OBS screen and then navigate to the output tab on the left hand menu.
 OBS creates output files with the size-efficient H.264 compression format.
 The following bitrates are a good starting point but can be adjusted based on your preferences.

 Set the Recording Path on your computer as desired.
-Recording to a SSD or external drive (USB 3.0, Thunderbolt 2 or later) would be ideal.

 The other default OBS settings should be appropriate for most cases.